FurkanCsk/OnlineShoppingApp-Multiple-Layered-Asp.Net-Api-Project/README.md

-# Creating the README content in English and formatting it as a markdown file.

-readme_content = """# Multiple Layered ASP.NET API Project - Online Shopping Platform

 ## Project Overview

 This project is an ASP.NET Core Web API developed for an online shopping platform.
 The project is built with a multi-layered architecture using the Entity Framework Code First approach.